whatsupmailbox/whatsupmailbox.github.io/_posts/2017-04-26-Gentlemans-Box-Mens-Subscription-April-2017-Review-Coupon.md

 **Sunny Rebel** Sunglasses, *Value $35*

 Sunglasses, woohoo!!
 I love it when sub boxes sends these!
-The style is quite fitting for almost any gentleman, and it can certainly be worn for casual or even formal outdoor events (or indoor if you're rocking the celeb "I need to avoid flashing papparazzi lights" style).
+The style is quite fitting for almost any gentleman, and it can certainly be worn for casual or even formal outdoor events (or indoor if you're rocking the celeb "I need to avoid flashing paparazzi lights" style).

 <br>